 The Lexington Conservation Stewards have created a new Trail Guide to Lexington’s Conservation Land, which includes color trail maps along with descriptions and historical information for Lexington’s 25 walk-able conservation areas.
 Covering nearly 30 miles of trails, it is an essential book for both veteran trail users and new explorers who’d like to discover the forests, fields, and wetlands in Lexington.

-The Trail Guide to Lexington’s Conservation Land is available for a minimum donation of $10 from the Town of Lexington Community Development Office located in the Town Offices Building at 1625 Massachusetts Avenue.
+The Trail Guide to Lexington’s Conservation Land is available, for a minimum donation of $10, at the Town of Lexington Community Development Office located in the Town Offices Building at 1625 Massachusetts Avenue.
 Proceeds benefit the Lexington Nature Trust Fund, which helps to care for our 1300 acres of public conservation land.